 If you have private student loans or have refinanced your student loans through a private lender, you may be able to qualify for some form of deferment or forbearance.

-Not all private lenders offer these protections, but you should be able to quickly find out by visiting their website or calling their customer service line.
+Not all private lenders offer these protections.
+However, you should be able to quickly find out by visiting their website or calling their customer service line.

 Student loan assistance and forgiveness programs to watch out for